 Honors students in PSL 310 should read all the material in the "Honors Option" module on D2L to decide whether they are interested in pursuing an Honors Option in PSL 310.
 Students must complete an online Honors Option Agreement before 5 pm on Oct.
-14, 2020 and sign up for an Honors Option presentation time (sign up is via a discussion forum in the Honors Option module on D2L).
-MAKE SURE YOU DO BOTH - SUBMIT THE HO AGREEMENT AND SIGN UP FOR A PRESENTATION TIME BEFORE OCT.
-14, 2020 AT 5 PM.
+15, 2021 and sign up for an Honors Option presentation time (I will post a google spreadsheet about 2-3 weeks prior to end of semester for sign up times).
+Be sure to designate JOHN ZUBEK as the instructor when you register for your HONOR's Option.
 Because scheduling for a certain number of people is required (we can't keep changing numbers), students that miss the sign up deadline may not be able to complete an Honors Option in PSL 310 (we may not be able to fit you in).